Will-Sommers/cursorless-katas/katas/special_scopes/head_tail/README.md

 > Say `"take tail"`

-Great!
+You'll see that in each case, the selection was expanded from the cursor to either the end of the beginning of the line.
 If you want to pair scopes with range or line selections, take a look at the [Compound Targets](../../compound_targets/) katas.